Consensys/doc.tessera/docs/HowTo/Configure/Enclave.md

 }],
 ```

-The keys are the same as the Transaction Manager configuration, and can use all the key types including vaults hen using a vault with the Enclave, be sure to include the corresponding jar on the classpath, either:
+The keys are the same as the Transaction Manager configuration, and can use all the key types including vaults when using a vault with the Enclave, be sure to include the corresponding JAR on the classpath, either:

 * `/path/to/azure-key-vault-0.9-SNAPSHOT-all.jar`
 * `/path/to/hashicorp-key-vault-0.9-SNAPSHOT-all.jar`

 If using the all-in-one Transaction Manager jar, all the relevant files are included, and just the configuration needs to be updated for the TM.

-If using the individual "make-your-own" jars, you will need the "core Transaction Manager" jar along with the "Enclave clients" jar, and add them both to the classpath as such: `java -cp /path/to/transactionmanager.jar:/path/to/enclave-client.jar com.quorum.tessera.Launcher -configfile /path/to/config.json`
+If using the individual "make-your-own" JARs, you will need the "core Transaction Manager" JAR along with the "Enclave clients" JAR, and add them both to the classpath as such: `java -cp /path/to/transactionmanager.jar:/path/to/enclave-client.jar com.quorum.tessera.Launcher -configfile /path/to/config.json`

 *[TM]: Transaction Manager